IndyCar touts positive gains as season heads to climax

 MONTEREY, Calif.
-(AP) — When a 19-year-old rookie paces the field at an unfamiliar and technical race track, it catches the attention of veterans who wonder if the kid is fearless or foolish whipping around historic Laguna Seca Raceway.
+(AP) — When a 19-year-old rookie paces the field at an unfamiliar and technically demanding race track, it catches the attention of veterans who wonder if the kid is fearless or foolish whipping around historic Laguna Seca Raceway.

 Will Power went with “definitely brave” in describing Colton Herta’s successful first day hurtling through 11 fast corners of the 2.258-mile road course.